 However, let’s continue to the cooler parts: Engineering & development.
 Here’s where things get a bit more diverse and crowded.
 Probably the most important UI application in these areas to me is Sublime Text.
 I don’t use Xcode, VS Code or any other IDE when I’m not forced to do so.
 On projects in which I do a lot of Qt I use their toolchain in order to stay sane.
 However, if I was looking forward to a couple of sleepless nights full of headaches, I could probably switch large parts of the development flow over to a Sublime & CLI-approach as well.
 That’s usually what I do with Arduino/STM projects and even more with RIOT-based projects, thanks to their pretty solid CLI toolchain.

 Even though I’m a heavy Sublime user, I tend to keep my local Package Control repository very clean in order to not have too much baggage around.
 The more nifty packages one uses with Sublime, the more sluggish and crash-prone it will become.
 Especially the LSP packages for Sublime seem to make it crash a lot more than it usually does – which for me is actually never.
-As for the settings, I probably use similar options like most people who use Sublime to such an extend.
+As for the settings they’re nothing special.

 docker stack deploy for that.